 Eigg Wildlife Walks

-Guided walks with Scottish Wildlife Trust normally take place on Wednesdays at 11am in the spring and summer but I’m not sure that they’re running at the moment.
+Guided walks with Scottish Wildlife Trust normally take place every week in the spring and summer.

 Learn about Crofting on Eigg